valeIT/valeIT.github.io/apps/patchnotes/page/checkerNotes.markdown

+## 2.0

+- NEW: Added support for Euro
+- FIX: Improved iOS 11 and Watch OS 3 support

 ## 1.5.1 [Dogechecker and Litechecker only]

-- FIX: Fixed a major networking bug.
+- FIX: Fixed a major networking bug

 ## 1.5